ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

    Once this exchange is completed, the joining node MUST have a secure communication association established with the KDC, before joining a group under that KDC.

-   This exchange and the following secure communications between the Client and the KDC MUST occur in accordance with the transport profile of ACE used between Client and KDC, such as the DTLS transport profile {{I-D.ietf-ace-dtls-authorize}} and OSCORE transport profile {{I-D.ietf-ace-oscore-profile}} of ACE.
+   This exchange and the following secure communications between the Client and the KDC MUST occur in accordance with the transport profile of ACE used between Client and KDC, such as the DTLS transport profile {{RFC9202}} and OSCORE transport profile {{RFC9203}} of ACE.

 3. The joining node starts the joining process to become a member of the group, by sending a request to the related group-membership resource at the KDC.
 Based on the application requirements and policies, the KDC may perform a group rekeying, by generating new group keying material and distributing it to the current group members through the rekeying scheme used in the group.